 Please click here to find out more and discover when the next Vertical is to be held.

-There is ample parking around the National Maritime Museum.
+There is parking directly outside the Pavilion, although this is limited.
+If you can't park immediately outside, you can alternatively park on the main road.
 Falmouth can get very busy in the Summer months, but Sunday mornings should be less so.
-An all day ticket can be purchased for £1.40 at the Maritime Carpark which is a 2 minute walk from the Museum.
+If you cannot park on the road there are many nearby public car parks.
 Click here for more detailed information on parking in and around Falmouth.

 Click here to see a map.

 Head into the Carrick Roads with St Anthony's lighthouse on your right and Pendennis Point on your left.
-You'll sail by Black Rock and then head into the Falmouth harbour area.
-You'll see the Museum on your left.
+You'll sail by Black Rock and then head into the Falmouth harbour area... moor up and head to the Pavilion on foot!

 Click here to see a map.